niceoneallround/data-models/README.md

 # data-models
-Package that contains the data model files
+Package that contains the data model files.